swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 ### Push the changes to DVC and Git

-Push all DVC and Git files to the remote.
+Push all the DVC changes to the remote storage and all the Git changes to the remote repository.

 ```sh
 # Upload the experiment data and cache to the remote bucket